Cemeteries and crematoria in Brighton and Hove: Bear Road (City) Cemetery

 This 31.5 acre site opened in 1868, and no longer accepts new burials.
 There is a section for the burial of Baháʼí adherents and an area for children.
 The graves of 275 Commonwealth service personnel of World War I (including 3 unidentified Merchant Navy seamen) and 102 of World War II (including an unidentified British Army soldier) are registered and maintained by the CWGC.
-Among the identified casualties of the latter war is a Victoria Cross holder, Sergeant-Major George Gristock, who died after being evacuated from the Battle of France in 1940, where his decoration was earned.
+Among the identified casualties of the latter war is a Victoria Cross holder, Sergeant-Major George Gristock, who died after being evacuated from the Battle of Belgium in 1940, where his decoration was earned.
 A longer-lived VC, Captain Frederick Charles Booth, late Rhodesia Police, was buried here in 1960.
 The large area given over to Commonwealth war graves also has the graves of some German warplane pilots who died in the Brighton area after being shot down during World War II, among the 40 foreign national war graves in the cemetery.
 Former residents of the Blind Veterans UK (formerly St Dunstan's) home for blind ex-service personnel of the Armed Forces in Ovingdean are also buried here.

 Compared to the Extra Mural and Woodvale cemeteries, the terrain is flat and open, with little tree cover.
 A woodland burial area, in which only biodegradable coffins are allowed, was created in 1994.